Global and International Studies Program

 The Global and International Studies Program prepares students for careers in international affairs—be it in government, nongovernmental organizations or international institutions—or for further study in various graduate programs in international affairs.

-As of Fall 2015, GISP will make the transition from a concentration to a stand-alone major and students will be able to moderate into the program alone.
+As of Fall 2015, GIS will make the transition from a concentration to a stand-alone major and students will be able to moderate into the program alone.

-- The Global and International Affairs (GIA) concentration will be phased out during the 2015-2016 academic year.
-Students interested in completing a GIA concentration must moderate into the concentration before the end of Spring semester 2016.
-You can find the GIA concentration requirements at http://gis.bard.edu/gia-track/
+- The Global and International Affairs (GIS-GIA) concentration track will be phased out during the 2015-2016 academic year.
+Students interested in completing a GIS concentration in the GIA track must moderate into the concentration before the end of Spring semester 2016.
+You can find the GIS-GIA concentration track requirements at http://gis.bard.edu/gia-track/

-- The Global Public Health (GPH) concentration will not be affected by the introduction of the GISP major.
-The concentration will continue to be available to anyone wishing to add a concentration in Global Public Health.
-You can find the GPH concentration requirements at gis.bard.edu/gph-track/
+- The Global Public Health (GIS-GPH) concentration track will not be affected by the introduction of the GISP major.
+Therefore, students interested in completing a GIS concentration in the GPH track will continue to able to do so.
+You can find the GIS-GPH concentration track requirements at gis.bard.edu/gph-track/